| Welcome

 got me more involved with BattleTech, but the gap between BattleTech

 and LEGO still remained to be closed.
+The

 first step was taken in early 1999, when stunning news intruded